Remembering Igor R. Shafarevich: The Path to Freedom: Fateful moments

 After the great wars that shook the world in the middle of the 20th century, there was a fall or significant weakening of totalitarian regimes in Europe and the USSR, making the future not as fatally predetermined as it had been before.
 However, instead of a long-awaited rest, humanity found itself facing the threat of new global catastrophes: nuclear war, avalanche population growth and famine, destruction of nature, uncontrolled migration and national problems...
 Technical progress, which had served mankind (or, at least, some part of it) faithfully and loyally and seemed to be a guarantee of an imminent happy future, suddenly got out of control and began to threaten its creators.

 This was noticed by many people, both in Russia and in the West, where at this time there was an explosive growth of futurological research.
 Under Soviet conditions, however, it was possible to discuss such issues only in the form of underground press often called ``Samizdat''\footnote{ {Samizdat} (means ``self-publishing'') was an unofficial (often censored and underground) activity across USSR and the Eastern Bloc in which individuals reproduced texts and passed them from reader to reader.
 The most of quotations in this article are taken from works first published in Samizdat. }, which also grew rapidly during this period.
-One of the most interesting was the work~\cite{Amal} of Andrei Amalrik\footnote{ Andrei Amalrik (1938\,--\,1980) was a Soviet writer, art collector and dissident. }.
+One of the most interesting was the work~\cite{Amal} of Andrei Amalrik\footnote{ Andrei Amalrik (1938\,--\,1980) was a Soviet writer, art collector and dissident.
+He was best known for his essay ``Will the Soviet Union Survive Until 1984?''
+(1970).
+Soon after that, he was arrested and convicted receiving a sentence of three years in a labor camp in Kolyma.
+After that, he was arrested again.
+In 1976, Amalrik and his wife emigrated to the Western world. }.
 The~treatise~\cite{Sahar} by Andrei Sakharov\footnote{ Andrei Sakharov (1921\,--\,1989) was a Soviet physicist and dissident.
 He did fundamental works in theoretical physics and contributed to the Soviet program of nuclear weapons (including the design of ``Tsar Bomba'').
 Also known for his political activism for individual freedom, human rights, civil liberties and reforms in USSR (Nobel Peace Prize, awarded in 1975). } also attracted considerable attention.

 At the same time, articles by Solzhenitsyn, Shafarevich and some other authors were written and published in 1974 in the collection called ``From Under the Rubble'', the initiative of creating which belonged to Solzhenitsyn.
 Immediately striking is the difference between the articles in this collection and most of the texts that circulated in the under\-ground press (Samizdat), including those mentioned above.
 It's not just a matter of disagreement on specific issues, but it feels like a fundamentally different way of looking at life, as if we deal with Euclidean and non-Euclidean geometries.
 (A~direct polemic with Sakharov's treatise~\cite{Sahar} is contained in Solzhenitsyn's article~\cite{Solz} opening the collection.)